 Summary – Does it matter?

 I find myself wondering if it matters that we are all using “inaccurate” (from an academic sense) terms.
 The important bit about communication is that we understand each other.
+It also is a less logical definition if you understand the rules of logic.

 The thing to remember is, The Burden of Proof on a belief (whether you believe god(s) do or don’t exist) is just to explain why you believe.
 You are not making a knowledge claim, you are not saying something does or doesn’t exist, just that you believe they do.
 The same goes for believers, if they say “God does exist” they have a much bigger burden than “I believe God exists”.